-JUNIOF R CLASS CARS Categories: National, Regional and Club Status Age Limit: Minimum age must be in compliance with SSR 1 and maximum age up to 31 December of the year of the competitor's 16 th birthday.
-1. Cars must not be faster than 11.400 seconds over a standing quarter (1/4) mile.
-2. Burnouts and Peel outs are permitted.
-3. Only True Street Car and Modified Street Category Cars are permitted, and the proposed vehicle will be subject to a full scrutineering by a senior licensed Chief Scrutineer or Technical Consultant.
+6. Only True Street Car, Modified Street Category Cars and purpose-built Junior Dragsters are permitted, and the proposed vehicle will be subject to a full scrutineering by a senior licensed Chief Scrutineer or Technical Consultant.
 Modified Race Category cars are strictly prohibited.
-4. All motors to be naturally aspirated.
-(No forced induction i.e. turbo charged, super charged or nitrous assisted) 5.
+7. All motors to be naturally aspirated.
+(No forced induction i.e. turbo charged, super charged or nitrous assisted) 8.
 The numbers must have the letter "J" prefixed.
-6. Junior competitors can run heads up with any competitor as long as that car is 11.400 seconds or slower over a standing 1⁄4 mile.
-7. If a competitor runs faster than 11.400 but slower than 11.399 seconds at an event, they will be issued with a 1st warning.
-If the competitor repeats an ET faster than 11.400 but slower than 11.399 at any time during the event, it will result in a disqualification and exclusion from the event.
-If the competitor runs a pass faster than 11.300 then it will result in an automatic disqualification without any 1st warning.
-The times run faster than 11.399 seconds will be excluded from the race results.
-8. At the discretion of the Clerk of the Course and the Safety Officer, junior competitors can be restricted to solo runs only depending on conditions of the circuit including but not limited to surface, run off area and etc. 9.
-All junior competitors must be formally evaluated in terms of their driving skill and ability, in the vehicle that has been passed for competitive use by the Chief Scrutineer or Technical Consultant, prior to the issuing of a Junior license.
-Particular emphasis will be placed on the junior competitor's ability to launch the vehicle, perform gear shifts while maintaining full control and brake satisfactorily after the finish line, over a standing 1/4 mile.
-10. A minimum of 2 consecutive "successful 1⁄4 mile passes" are required on the day of evaluation to be deemed competent.
-A successful 1⁄4 pass is defined as follows: - Launch the vehicle from the start line without stalling. - Change / engage every gear over the entire 1⁄4 mile without missing a gear. - Keep the vehicle in a straight line over the entire 1⁄4 mile.
-Bring the vehicle to a complete stop before the end of the runoff area without locking or screeching the brakes.
-(Design a checklist) 11.
-Failure to execute the requirements in point 10 above will constitute a failure, but the competitor will be afforded two attempts of the above requirements on the day.
+9. Junior competitors can run heads up with any competitor as long as that car is 11.400 seconds or slower over a standing 1⁄4 mile.
+10. At the discretion of the Clerk of the Course and the Safety Officer, junior competitors can be restricted to solo runs only depending on conditions of the circuit including but not limited to surface, run off area and etc. 11.
+Driver and Vehicle Evaluation All junior competitors must be formally evaluated in terms of their driving skill and ability, in the vehicle that has been passed for competitive use by the Chief Scrutineer or Technical Consultant, prior to the issuing of a junior license.
+The junior driver will be evaluated by any Grade A Drag Racing Clerk of the Course or drag racing driver with more than 5 years proven drag racing experience at a competitive level, approved by the National Drag Racing Working Group.
+Particular emphasis will be placed on the junior competitor's ability to launch the vehicle, perform gear shifts while maintaining full control and brake satisfactorily after the finish line, over a standing 1⁄4 mile.
+12. Driver Evaluation Criteria: A minimum of 2 consecutive "successful 1⁄4 mile passes" are required on the day of evaluation to be deemed competent.
+A successful 1⁄4 pass is defined as follows: Launch the vehicle from the start line without stalling.
+Change / engage every gear over the entire 1⁄4 mile without missing a gear if the vehicle is equipment with a manual transmission.
+Not applicable if the vehicle is equipped with an automatic transmission Keep the vehicle in a straight line over the entire 1⁄4 mile. - Demonstrate the ability to release the safety harness and exit the vehicle in 10 seconds or less Bring the vehicle to a complete stop before the end of the runoff area without locking or screeching the brakes.
+13. Failure to execute the requirements in point 15 above will constitute a failure, but the competitor will be afforded two attempts of the above requirements on the day.
 If the competitor is unable to control the vehicle on the launch, the competitor moves side to side over the 1⁄4 mile, fails to bring the vehicle to a complete stop or any combination as prescribed above, it will be deemed as an automatic failure.
 The regional working group representative must nominate